diogro/expressionVariance-manuscript/main.md

 Stabilizing and purifying selection are consistent: genes expected to be under strong stabilizing selection, those linked with fundamental baseline biological processes, are indeed overrepresented in the least variable genes.
 These same genes are also expected to be under strong purifying selection and to show low levels of polymorphisms, which we observe.
 Likewise, genes whose function is constrained by myriad interactions with several other genes, those with high connectivity, are less variable.
-Furthermore, genes involved with direct interaction with the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of genes related to interacting with the environment among the most variable.
+Furthermore, genes involved with direct interaction with the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of environmentally responsive genes among the most variable.
 Given this strong link between function and variance, it is not surprising that the gene variance ranking is similar across data sets.

 One interesting aspect of the GO term analysis shown in @fig:skew_entropy and @fig:go_skewness is that there is no GO biological process term associated with enrichment for intermediate variance genes: the low-entropy terms have either positive or negative skew, never zero skew.